linvie/todo-react/README.md

+#Todo-react
-Todo-react is a practised project based MDN-Web-Doc.
+a practised project based MDN-Web-Doc.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).